amusse/PickupHOOPS/README.md

 # PickupHoops

 PickupHoops strives to connect local basketball players together by creating pickup games at convenient locations, while also maintaining a rating for each user.
-Each user has the ability to create a game (public or private) and set a minimum rating requirement to join that game.
+Each user has the ability to create a game.
 Each player can then choose to join any game based on their rating.
 The rating of a player is determined by their performance in each game and the outcome of the game.

 Here are screenshots of the app in development.